baezortega/baezortega.github.io/_posts/2018-08-06-robust_regression.md

 ![]({{ site.baseurl }}/images/robust_regression_files/figure-markdown_github/unnamed-chunk-17-1.png)

-In the plot above, the grey area is defined by the 95% HPD intervals of the regression line (given by the posterior distributions of `alpha` and `beta`) at each of the *x* values in `x_cred`.
+In the plot above, the grey area is defined by the 95% HPD intervals of the regression line (given by the posterior distributions of `alpha` and `beta`) at each of the *x*-values in `x_cred`.
 These HPD intervals correspond to the shortest intervals that capture 95% of the posterior probability of the position of the regression line (with this posterior probability being analogous to that shown in the illustration at the beginning of this post, but with the heavier tails of a *t*-distribution).
 A very interesting detail is that, while the confidence intervals that are typically calculated in a conventional linear model are derived using a formula (which assumes the data to be normally distributed around the regression line), in the Bayesian approach we actually *infer* the parameters of the line's distribution, and then draw random samples from this distribution in order to construct an *empirical* posterior probability interval.
 Thus, these HPD intervals can be seen as a more realistic, data-driven measure of the uncertainty concerning the position of the regression line.

 The same applies to the prediction intervals: while they are typically obtained through a formulation derived from a normality assumption, here, MCMC sampling is used to obtain empirical distributions of response values *drawn* from the model's posterior.
 In each MCMC sampling iteration, a value for the mean response, `mu_pred`, is drawn (sampled) from the distributions of `alpha` and `beta`, after which a response value, `y_pred`, is drawn from a *t*-distribution that has the sampled value of `mu_pred` as its location (see the model code above).
-Therefore, a Bayesian 95% prediction interval (which is just an HPD interval of the inferred distribution of `y_pred`) does not just mean that we are "confident" that a given value of *x* should be paired to a response value of *y* within that interval 95% of the time; it actually means that we *have sampled* random response values relating to that *x* value through MCMC, and we *have observed* 95% of such values to be in that interval.
+Therefore, a Bayesian 95% prediction interval (which is just an HPD interval of the inferred distribution of `y_pred`) does not just mean that we are "confident" that a given v'lue of \_x' should be paired to a response value of *y* within that interval 95% of the time; it actually means that we *have sampled* random response values relating to that *x*-value through MCMC, and we *have observed* 95% of such values to be in that interval.

 To wrap up this pontification on Bayesian regression, **I've written an R function which can be found in the file [`rob.regression.mcmc.R`](https://github.com/baezortega/bayes/blob/master/robust_regression/rob.regression.mcmc.R)**, and combines MCMC sampling on the model described above with some nicer plotting and reporting of the results.
 With this function, the analysis above becomes as easy as the following: